-Las Vegas was established by a Spanish land grant in 1835.
-The last Spanish colony established in North America was originally called Nuestra Senora de los Dolores de Las Vegas Grandes (our Lady of Sorrows of the Great Meadows) by the Spanish settlers whose roots went back to the early 1600’s.
-In the beginning, the settlement doubled as a fort, designed to be battened down for attacks by the Apache Indians.
+Las Vegas was established by a Mexican land grant in 1835.
+Originally called Nuestra Senora de Los Dolores de Las Vegas Grandes (our Lady of Sorrows of the Great Meadows) by settlers whose roots in the area went back to the early 1600s, in the beginning, the settlement doubled as a fort, designed to be battened down for attacks by the Apache Indians.
 One-story adobe houses circled a large, central plaza where stock could be driven to safety.

 One of the colonists’ first large construction projects was the Acequia Madre (Mother Ditch), which was used to channel water from the Gallinas River.
 After more than 150 years, this ancient Mother Ditch still winds behind the buildings on the Plaza and waters the gardens of the western portion of the town.

 In 1846, after the United States declared war on Mexico, General Stephen W. Kearney led his Army of the West to Las Vegas to declare New Mexico a U.S. possession.
 When he arrived, he found a thriving community of 1,500 Spanish settlers.
 Training several very large cannons directly on the Plaza, the men of Las Vegas quickly surrendered.